 As of June 30, 2016, the Company had \$78 million in cash and cash equivalents compared with \$112.7 million at December 31, 2015.
 On July 8, 2016, pursuant to the Plan, the Company delivered to PharmAthene the Notification of its intention to satisfy PharmAthene's claim by payment in full in cash (see Note 1 to the financial statements as of and for the three and six months ended June 30, 2016).
 As part of the Notification, the Company paid PharmAthene \$20 million, which has been applied against the amount owed to PharmAthene, and is otherwise nonrefundable.
 On July 21, 2016, the Company received \$32.6 million from BARDA as a result of the BARDA Contract Modification (see Note 3 to the financial statements as of and for the three and six months ended June 30, 2016 for a detailed discussion of the BARDA Contract Modification).
 This amount was in accounts receivable at June 30, 2016.
-Additionally, in July 2016, the Company invoiced BARDA \$21.3 million for the product delivery of TPOXX[®] courses to the Strategic Stockpile; and on August 2, 2016 the Company invoiced BARDA \$20.5 million for meeting a milestone.
-Furthermore, on July 20, 2016, a joint motion was filed by the Company and PharmAthene with the Bankruptcy Court in which the Company and PharmAthene proposed to further extend the Final Treatment Date to November 30, 2016, provided that the Company made a \$100 million payment to PharmAthene by October 19, 2016 which would be applied to amounts owed to PharmAthene, and otherwise non-refundable.
+Additionally, in July 2016, the Company invoiced BARDA \$21.3 million for the product delivery of TPOXXTM courses to the Strategic Stockpile; and on August 2, 2016 the Company invoiced BARDA \$20.5 million for meeting a milestone.
+Furthermore, on July 20, 2016, a joint motion was filed by the Company and PharmAthene with the Bankruptcy Court in which the Company and PharmAthene proposed to further extend the Final Treatment Date to November 30, 2016, provided that the Company makes a \$100 million payment to PharmAthene by October 19, 2016 which would be applied to amounts owed to PharmAthene, and otherwise non-refundable.
 The Bankruptcy Court entered an order affirming the joint motion on August 18, 2016.
-In September and early October 2016, the Company paid PharmAthene \$100 million in order to satisfy the extension requirement.